GpxFeed/campgrounds/README.md

 *Read this in other languages: [English](README.md), [German](README.de.md), [French](README.fr.md)

-The whole story is primarily intended for offline use on an old quad core netbook while traveling on the road beyond a usable or affordable Internet connection or in the Internet desert and looking step by step for the next magic place to stay.
+The whole application is primarily intended for offline use on an old quad core netbook while traveling on the road beyond a usable or affordable Internet connection or in the Internet desert and looking step by step for the next magic place to stay.

 - Camping site pois